launch-it-labs/gameplumbingframework/README.md

 # Game Plumbing Framework (GPF)

 **Game Plumbing Framework (GPF)** is a server-authoritative framework for building games and high-performance, real-time applications in C#.
 It empowers developers with a backend infrastructure and a reactive user interface, allowing them to focus on game logic by inheriting the infrastructure.
-We call this coding style **"infraless."** and it typically results in the reduction of 80% of code, thereby significantly reducing engineering cost, time to market, and code complexity.
+We call this coding style **"infraless."** and it typically results in a reduction of the code by 80%, thereby significantly reducing engineering cost, time to market, and code complexity.

-Every Backend built ontop of GPF will automatically be consistent, horizontally scalable and all communication is low latency.
-Building a backend that accomplishes just 2 of these 3 requirements costs over a million dollars, but with GPF it can be one at less than one tenth the cost.
+Every backend built on top of GPF will automatically be consistent, be horizontally scalable, and have all its communication be low latency.
+Building a backend that accomplishes just 2 of these 3 requirements costs over a million dollars, but GPF can achieve all three requirements at less than one tenth the cost.

 GPF has integrated support with Unity but can be adapted to work with other C# frontends such as Godot Mono, Stride3D, Unreal with UnrealCLR, Blazor (WebAssembly), Xamarin (MAUI), and Avalonia.

-GPF is not a BAAS, you host your data where ever you want, we just made the whole process as easy as possible.
+GPF is not a BAAS; you host your data whereever you want: we just made the whole process as easy as possible.

 ## Key Components of GPF